Matthew Johnson

 Platform Impact

-Author Adoption: Bestselling authors successfully created interactive stories using the Zory Writer system.
-The Google Docs-based workflow and conceptual framework (Vines, Leaves, Skipping Stones) enabled authors with no technical background to create branching narratives within days of onboarding.
+Dozens of professional authors created interactive stories using our system.
+The Google Docs workflow enabled writers with no technical background to publish branching narratives within days.

 Key Takeaway

-Zory was an ambitious attempt to democratize interactive storytelling.
-As a bootstrapped team with one primary engineer, we built a platform that enabled bestselling authors to create branching narratives without technical knowledge.
-While content velocity and monetization challenges ultimately led to our sunset, the journey provided invaluable insights about product design, platform dynamics, and the realities of bootstrapping.
+Zory set out to make interactive storytelling accessible to professional authors.
+As a bootstrapped team with one primary engineer, we built a platform that let bestselling authors create branching narratives without code.
+While content velocity challenges led to our sunset, we learned valuable lessons about product design, platform dynamics, and the realities of bootstrapping.

 What the Data Revealed

 These metrics validated our core assumptions about reader appetite for quality interactive fiction.
-However, with only a small pool of paying users across all platforms and no ad revenue implementation, our free-to-play model couldn't sustain the business despite strong engagement.
+However, with only a small pool of paying users across all platforms and no ad revenue implementation, our free-to-play model wasn’t sustainable, despite strong engagement.

 Systems That Worked

-The Zory Writer system successfully onboarded signed and hired professional authors who had never created interactive content.
-By building within Google Docs and creating an intuitive conceptual framework (Vines, Leaves, Skipping Stones), we reduced the barrier to entry significantly.
-Authors were publishing complex narratives within days of starting.
+The Zory Writer system successfully onboarded professional authors who'd never created interactive content.
+By building within Google Docs and creating an intuitive conceptual framework (Vines, Leaves, Skipping Stones), we made is accessible.
+Authors were publishing complex narratives within hours of starting.

 Our choice architecture—seamlessly integrated into the reading flow rather than modal interruptions—maintained narrative immersion.
 The five-tab navigation respected reader mental models, avoiding game-like conventions that might alienate our target audience.
 Our key-based monetization with free chapters effectively hooked readers before asking for payment.